adigasu/GeoLS/README.md

 ```

 ## Reference
-If you find this repo is helpful for your work, please consider citing our work.
+If you find this repo helpful for your work, please consider citing our work.
 ```
 @inproceedings{vasudeva2023geols,
     title={Geo{LS}: Geodesic Label Smoothing for Image Segmentation},